meshcloud/collie-cli/.github/README.md

 script is safe.
 If you want, you could also download the [`install.sh`](https://github.com/meshcloud/collie-cli/blob/develop/install.sh) script in this repository and execute it locally.

+Once you're finished with installing, head over to [our Wiki](https://github.com/meshcloud/collie-cli/wiki#before-using-collie) to learn more!

 **Linux / Ubuntu**